 In this section, enter the street address, city, state and zip code of the initial principal office in order to receive mail from the state.
 This address can be the physical address of the LLC or it can be the address where the business records are stored.
 The address does not have to be located in New Jersey but you may not use a PO Box.

-To have an LLC in New Jersey, a Registered Agent must be identified.
+A New Jersey Registered Agent must be identified before forming the LLC.
 The Registered Agent can either be a resident of New Jersey (Click “Enter a Registered Agent/Office”) or a Resident Agent service (Enter the Registered Agent Number in the field).
 The Registered Agent must have a physical address in the state (PO Boxes are not allowed) and act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.

 Even though the business owner can be the registered agent, their name and address become public record and with that comes a loss of privacy.
 This is more important for some entrepreneurs, especially when they are doing business from home.